zachhardesty7/tamper-monkey-scripts-collection/README.md

 ## Acknowledgements

-- [Javascript Standard Style][standard] - strictly enforced guide of good practices (and no semicolons)
 - [Chart.js][chartjs] - Simple HTML5 Charts using the canvas element
 - [CryptoCompare API][api] - The best free API for getting cryptocurrency live pricing data
 - [onElementReady.js][waitjs] - A utility function, for Greasemonkey scripts, that detects and handles AJAX content.